sciZer0/newdiscoveries/c/README.md

 ### DISCOVERY #2
 <i>NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER</i>

 2.1.
-New Law of Conservation of Energy<br>
-2.1.
 Work and Energy in the Most General Sense<br>
 2.2.
 Concept of Organism and its Hand<br>
 2.3.
-Undersdanding the Process of Pushing, Force<br>
+New Concept of Work and New Concept of Energy<br>
 2.4.
-New Concept of Work and New Concept of Energy<br>
+Target Works and Non-Target Works<br>
 2.5.
-Target Works and Non-Target Works<br>
-2.7.
 New Concept of Force<br>
-2.8.
+2.6.
 Target Acceleration as the feature of each Force<br>
-2.9.
+2.7.
 New Formula for Force<br>
 2.10.
 New Understanding of the magnitude of Force<br>
 2.11.
 New Universal Formula for Work and Energy<br>
 2.12.
 New Unit of Measure for Work and Energy<br>